theseus-os/Theseus/github_pages/README.md

 ## Automatically Generated Directories

-When building Theseus's book and source code documentation (rustdoc), the `book/` and `doc/` directories are automatically generated and outputted here.
-Those directories are ignored by git.
+When building Theseus's book and source code documentation (rustdoc) automtically using GitHub Actions, the `book/` and `doc/` directories are  generated here.
+Those directories are ignored by git in the top-level `.gitignore` file.